-The only way to know for certain if a pet product contains ingredients from China is to call the company and ask for the country of origin not just for the product, but for every ingredient in it.
+The only way to know for sure if a pet product contains ingredients from China is to call the company.
+Ask for the country of origin.
+And not just for the product, but for every ingredient in it.

 Most companies can’t do this.
-And for those that can, it can change at any time: pet food companies aren’t required to inform consumers when there’s a change of any ingredient’s country of origin.
+And for those that can, it can change at any time.
+Pet food companies aren’t required to inform consumers when there’s a change in an ingredient’s country of origin.

-Of course, just because a product hails from China doesn’t necessarily mean it’s poor quality — but for those looking for foods made in the USA, that’s an increasingly misleading claim for most companies, given China’s domination in the vitamin market.
+Of course, just because a product hails from China doesn’t necessarily mean it’s poor quality.

 The Best Vitamin Is A Real Vitamin

 The bottom line is, you get what you pay for.